Ratinguss/Sales-Dashboard/README.md

-📊 Sales Dashboard
+# 📊 Sales Dashboard

-📌 Overview
+## 📌 Overview
-This Sales Dashboard was built using Power BI to analyze and visualize key business metrics, including total sales, order volume, customer insights, and best-selling product categories.
+This **Sales Dashboard** was built using **Power BI** to analyze and visualize key business metrics, including total sales, order volume, customer insights, and best-selling product categories.

-🛠️ Tools & Technologies
+## 🛠️ Tools & Technologies
-Power BI – Data visualization and report building Excel – Data extraction and transformation
+- **Power BI** – Data visualization and report building
+- **Power Query** – Data Transformation and Data Loading
-SQL – Querying and data manipulation
+- **Python Scripting** – Data manipulation
-DAX (Data Analysis Expressions) – Custom calculations and measures
+- **DAX (Data Analysis Expressions)** – Custom calculations and measures

-📈 Key Features
+## 📈 Key Features
-Total Sales, Orders, and Unique Customers: Displayed as KPI cards for quick insights.
+- **Total Sales, Orders, and Unique Customers**: Displayed as KPI cards for quick insights.
-Sales Trend Analysis: A line chart visualizing sales performance over time.
+- **Sales Trend Analysis**: A line chart visualizing sales performance over time.
-Best-Selling Categories: A pie chart representing the distribution of sales across product categories.
+- **Best-Selling Categories**: A pie chart representing the distribution of sales across product categories.
-Top 10 Locations by Orders: A bar chart highlighting the most active shipping cities.
+- **Top 10 Locations by Orders**: A bar chart highlighting the most active shipping cities.

-📊 Visuals
+## 📊 Visuals
-KPI Cards: Show total sales, orders, and unique customers.
+- **KPI Cards**: Show total sales, orders, and unique customers.
-Line Chart: Tracks sales performance over time.
+- **Line Chart**: Tracks sales performance over time.
-Pie Chart: Identifies best-selling product categories.
+- **Pie Chart**: Identifies best-selling product categories.
-Bar Chart: Displays the top 10 shipping cities with the highest orders.
+- **Bar Chart**: Displays the top 10 shipping cities with the highest orders.

-📂 Data Sources
+## 📂 Data Sources
-The dataset contains order transactions, customer details, sales data, and shipping locations.
+- The dataset contains **order transactions, customer details, sales data, and shipping locations**.
-Data is cleaned and transformed using Power Query for accuracy.
+- Data is cleaned and transformed using **Power Query** for accuracy.

+## 🎨 Color Theme & Design Tips
+To enhance the dashboard’s readability and visual appeal:
+- Use a **consistent color theme** (e.g., brand colors or contrasting shades).
+- Apply **shades of blue** for professional and analytical visuals.
+- Highlight **important metrics** with accent colors.
+- Keep the layout **clean and well-structured** for easy interpretation.

-🚀 How to Use
+## 🚀 How to Use
-Open the .pbix file in Power BI Desktop.
+1. Open the **.pbix** file in **Power BI Desktop**.
-Interact with filters (e.g., select months/categories).
+2. Interact with filters (e.g., select months/categories).
-Analyze sales performance and trends.
+3. Analyze sales performance and trends.